nodeca/js-yaml/README.md

 </script>
 ```

+Browser support is still buggy, and mostly done to run online demo.
+If you
+can help to improve browser compatibility and AMD support - rise pull request.

 ## API

 JS-YAML automatically registers handlers for `.yml` and `.yaml` files.
 You can load them just with `require`.